 Air Quality in Canterbury

-We aim to participate fully in the Clean Air Group which was launched at a public meeting on 25th January 2017.
+We participate fully in the Clean Air Group which was launched at a public meeting in 2017.

 There is an urgent need to review the future impact of traffic growth on the designated Air Quality Management Areas and other traffic corridors into the city.
 For example, Wincheap suffers continuing high pollution levels.
 Measurement sites that currently exceed national maximum limits for NO2 are primarily in Wincheap and on the ring road.
 Data is unadjusted and while diffusion tubes tend to over-estimate levels compared to automatic measurement stations they give a good indication of average levels.
 Nine DF tubes are registering NO2 monthly average levels in excess of 40µ/mg.
 NOx and NO2 are also significantly harmful to people’s health.
 While UK maximum levels of NO2 are 40µ/mg the world Health organisation recommends maximum levels of 20µ/mg and a recent report by the Royal College of Physicians5 identifies adverse health consequences for children above 10µ/mg.
 One roadside measurement site is located next to primary school and close to a children’s playground where average day time weekday NO2 levels are in excess of 30µ/mg and hourly levels can reach 100µ/mg.